 What is Dying Matters Awareness Week all about?

-We know that starting conversations about dying isn’t easy.
-But we also know that it’s often not as hard as you might think.
+Starting conversations about dying is often not as hard as you might think.

 Hospices, healthcare trusts, schools, theatre groups, libraries, care homes, artists – we’re amazed by the diversity, breadth and creativity of the organisations who get involved.